drazioti/rp/hot_spot_directory/readme.txt

-This is an example of how to turn a raspberry pi3 to a hotspot using a conncetion from  mobile - usb - stick.
+This is an example of how to turn a raspberry pi3 to a hotspot using a connection from  mobile - usb - stick.

 You have to install : hostaspd and dnsmasq
 $sudo apt-get install hostapd